 Corporate Finance for Technical Managers (E M 596)

 It is critical for engineering and technology managers to understand the “big picture”, and this requires understanding corporate finance.
-To gain competitive advantage, organizations must link finance and strategy across the entire enterprise.
-A solid understanding of finance, beyond the department/project level, enables technical managers to participate in strategic resource allocation and decision-making.
-The way in which an organization raises capital, invests capital, and effectively manages capital, is fundamental to successfully achieving organizational goals.
-This course will equip technical managers with the skills required to communicate and collaborate with the C-suite (CFO, COO, CEO) regarding “big picture” strategic financial planning and decision-making that creates value.
+Technical managers must grasp the linkage between engineering, finance, and strategy, in order to lead organizations to achieve goals.
+A solid understanding of finance, beyond the department/project level, enables technical managers to contribute to strategic resource allocation and high-level corporate decision-making.
+Corporate Finance for Technical Managers covers essential corporate finance topics, including raising capital, investing in new ventures, and managing financial risks.
+Ultimately, the course will equip current and future technical managers with the skills required to communicate and collaborate with the C-suite (CFO, COO, CEO) regarding strategic financial planning and decision-making that creates corporate value.

 Washington State University’s ETM program prepares engineering and business professionals to make strategic and operational decisions and become leaders in the management of technology.
 Courses provide practicing engineers with the knowledge, tools, and skills to manage projects, operations, organizations, and people.The ETM program is specifically tailored for professionals who want to advance their careers while still working full time.
 Learn about the ETM master’s degree and graduate certificate programs, opportunities and careers in ETM, admission requirements, and the application process.
 Come talk to us and see if this is the right fit for you!